thosgood/this-weeks-finds/markdown/101-151/week115.md

 > Konishi citizens who'd travelled this route before.
 The right
 > mind-grafts would have enabled ver effortlessly to catch up with all
 > the living miners who were pushing the coal face ever deeper in their
-> own inspired directions\... at the cost of making ver, mathematically
+> own inspired directions... at the cost of making ver, mathematically
 > speaking, little more than a patchwork clone of them, capable only of
 > following in their shadow.
 >